AbhishekMankame/CP_for_begineers/data-structures/sliding_window/intro.md

 - At any step if our condition does not match, we shrink the size of our window by increasing left pointer.
 - Again, when our condition satisfies, we start increasing the right pointer and follow step 1.
 - We follow these steps until we reach to the end of the array.

+### How to Identify Sliding Window Problems?
+- These problems generally require Finding Maximum/Minimum Subarray, Substrings which satisfy some specific condition.
+- The size of the subarray or substring 'k' will be given in some of the problems.
+- These problems can easily be solved in O(n^2) time complexity using nested loops, using sliding window we can solve these in O(n) time complexity.
+- Required Time Complexity: O(n) or O(n log n)
+- Constraints: n <= 10^6